score-json/nlohmann_json/.dotstop_extensions/README.md

 ---
 ```

-Since functions may be overloaded, a `FunctionReference` can be initialised with an optional overload-parameter.
-The overload-parameter specifies which implementation of the function is referred to, i.e. if the overload-parameter for the function ``class::function()`` is set to _n_, then the _n_-th implementation when counting the occurrences from top to bottom of ``function()`` within the class ``class`` is used, if it exists; otherwise, an error is thrown.
-Additionally, it is possible, but not mandatory, to give a description.
-The full example is:
+Additionally, it is possible, but not mandatory, to provide a `description` and an `overload` parameter.
+The full example including all parameters is:
 ```
 ---
 ...